-When your child nears the end of their compulsory schooling, they will have to make some big decisions about their next steps.
+When your child nears the end of their compulsory schooling, they will have to make decisions about their next steps.
 As a parent or carer, the advice and guidance you provide throughout their educational journey will have a significant impact on their long-term future.

 In recent years, the higher education landscape has changed with more young people heading off to university or college than ever before.
-However, many parents and carers feel unsure if this is the right pathway for their child, and find the whole topic of higher education quite daunting.
+However, many parents and carers feel unsure if this is the right pathway for their child, and may not know what support to offer.